voltbro/turtlebro_patrol/README.md

 After changing the data in the file, you should rebuild the package.

-#Important note!
+_Important note!_

-when you adding to goals.xml poimt like
+when you adding to goals.xml point like
 ```
 <goal id='1' x='1' y='0' theta='90'/>
 ```